-- Serves as backup in the coordination of parking, building entry and building ID assignment for agency staff.
+- Serves as backup in the coordination of parking, building entry and building identification assignment for agency staff.
 May function as backup on leave accounting and benefits related functions as needed.

 - Employee Relations - address and resolve employee relations issues as appropriate.
 Assist in coaching and assisting management on HR related situations.
 Educate supervisors on personnel process.